After Saturday’s ice, more winter storms line up for D.C. area

 Then eyes turn to the next storm, on Thursday, which has more potential to offer frozen precipitation before a possible changeover to rain during the second half of the day.

-Thursday wintry-mix potential
+Thursday wintry mix potential

 Colder air will filter back into the Washington region by Wednesday in the wake of Tuesday’s storm, with highs in the 30s.